gitlabhq/gitlabhq/doc/workflow/time_tracking.md

 # Time Tracking

-> Introduced in GitLab 8.14.
+> Introduced in GitLab 8.14 in beta.

 Time Tracking allows you to track estimates and time spent on issues and merge requests within GitLab.